bmilde/ambientsearch/README.md

 # Installation instructions

-Prerequisits: you need to index some documents using elastic search.
+Prerequisites: you need to index some documents using elastic search.
 We recommend to index the Simple English Wikipedia with [https://github.com/elastic/stream2es](stream2es)

 Clone this project and check out the detailed installation instructions in the INSTALL file.